Transitive and intransitive verbs in Luchazi

 Transitive verbs ending in 'ona'

-- Holomona = take off; remove clothing from one's or another's body.
+- Holomona = take off; remove clothing from one's or another's body; pour down.

 - Saniona = tear.